 We all want to have happy, healthy relationships in our lives.
-But too often we try to make those relationships work through controlling the steps and actions of others.
+Too often we try to make relationships work by controlling other people.
 Because issues that create pain cause us to lose what we hold so close.
 Yet it’s interesting how letting go creates more of what we want than holding tightly does.

 In every type of relationship there is the desire to be in control of the outcome.
 If you do X-Y-Z, someone will treat you better.
 Or at least they should.
 So we tell ourselves.